Vassilis Spanoulis: FIBA EuroBasket

-At the 2005 EuroBasket, Spanoulis was a key member of the Greek team that won the EuroBasket and took home the gold medal.
-It was just the second time in Greece's history, that the senior men's national basketball team won the gold medal at the EuroBasket, and the first time since the 1987 EuroBasket, when the legendary players Nikos Galis, Panagiotis Fasoulas, Fanis Christodoulou, and Panagiotis Giannakis, led Greece's national team.
+At the 2005 FIBA EuroBasket, Spanoulis was a key member of the Greek team that won the FIBA EuroBasket and took home the gold medal.
+It was just the second time in Greece's history, that the senior men's national basketball team won the gold medal at the FIBA EuroBasket, and the first time since the 1987 FIBA EuroBasket, when the legendary players Nikos Galis, Panagiotis Fasoulas, Fanis Christodoulou, and Panagiotis Giannakis, led Greece's national team.

-Two years later, at the 2007 EuroBasket, Spanoulis was again part of Greece's team.
+Two years later, at the 2007 FIBA EuroBasket, Spanoulis was again part of Greece's team.
 Greece played the tournament shorthanded, as it was without key players, Antonis Fotsis and Sofoklis Schortsanitis, and was not able to medal in the tournament.
 Greece finished in 4th place in the tournament, losing in the semifinals game against the Spain basketball team, and its numerous star players, like Marc Gasol, Juan Carlos Navarro, José Calderón, Sergio Rodríguez, Jorge Garbajosa, Rudy Fernández, and Pau Gasol.
 Spanoulis was the game's leading scorer, with 24 points, and he also dished out 5 assists, but Spain got the win, by a score of 82–77, over the depleted Greek squad.
 Spanoulis led the Greek team in scoring during the tournament, with a scoring average of 11.7 points per game.
+He also had the top highlight play of the tournament, with a buzzer-beating 3-pointer to win the game for Greece against Croatia, by a score of 81–78.
+Spanoulis' 2007 game-winning shot against Croatia, is widely considered to be the greatest game-winning shot in the history of the FIBA EuroBasket tournament and is also widely considered to be one of the greatest game-winning shots ever in any FIBA tournament.

-At the 2009 EuroBasket, Spanoulis led Greece in scoring, with an average of 14.1 points per game, and led Greece to the bronze medal.
-He was named to the All-Tournament Team.
-At the 2013 EuroBasket, despite playing most of the tournament with a severe ankle injury, Spanoulis led Greece in scoring, and was third overall in the tournament in scoring, averaging 16.7 points per game.
-During the tournament, he led Greece with a 20-point scoring performance, to a 79–75 victory over the world's 2nd ranked team in the FIBA World Rankings at the time, Spain.
-At the 2015 EuroBasket, Spanoulis led the Greek team, which had four players on it who had spent the 2014–15 season in the NBA (Giannis Antetokounmpo, Kosta Koufos, Nick Calathes, and Kostas Papanikolaou) in points per game and assists per game.
+At the 2009 FIBA EuroBasket, Spanoulis led Greece in scoring, with an average of 14.1 points per game, and led Greece to the bronze medal.
+He was named to the FIBA EuroBasket All-Star Five.
+At the 2013 FIBA EuroBasket, despite playing most of the tournament with a severe ankle injury, Spanoulis led Greece in scoring, and was third overall in the tournament in scoring, averaging 16.7 points per game.
+During the tournament, he led Greece with a 20-point scoring performance, to a 79–75 victory over the world's 2nd-ranked team in the FIBA World Rankings at the time, Spain.
+At the 2015 FIBA EuroBasket, Spanoulis led the Greek team, which had four players who had spent the 2014–15 season in the NBA (Giannis Antetokounmpo, Kosta Koufos, Nick Calathes, and Kostas Papanikolaou) in points per game and assists per game.
 Greece was ultimately defeated in the quarterfinals by Spain, by a score of 73–71, and finished the tournament in 5th place.
 After the tournament, Spanoulis announced his retirement from the Greek senior national team.
 He was Greece's leading scorer in every major FIBA tournament that he played in, from 2006 onward.
+He was named to the FIBA EuroBasket 2000–2020 Dream Team in 2020.